kubernetes/website/content/en/docs/setup/production-environment/container-runtimes.md

 Refer to the [official Docker installation guides](https://docs.docker.com/engine/installation/) for more information.

-## CRI-O
+### CRI-O

-This section contains the necessary steps to install `CRI-O` as CRI runtime.
+This section contains the necessary steps to install CRI-O as a container runtime.

 Use the following commands to install CRI-O on your system: